mifi/lossless-cut/issues.md

 ## Multiple LosslessCut instances

 By default, only a single running instance of LosslessCut is allowed.
-If you start a new LosslessCut instance from the command line, it will instead pass the list of files onto the already running instance.
-You can override this behavior inside settings Note that this is **(experimental)**, because Electron doesn't seem to support this.
+If you start a new LosslessCut instance from the command line, it will pass the list of files to the already running instance.
+You can override this behavior inside settings.
+Note that running multiple instances is **experimental**, because Electron doesn't seem to support this.
 [More info](https://github.com/electron/electron/issues/2493) [#1641](https://github.com/mifi/lossless-cut/issues/1641)

 ## Rotation and merging